Step 1: Plan a free consultation

 Because of the high price, you’ll need to carefully consider the design of your experiment to make sure you get the most out of your samples and budget.

-That’s where we can help: during a free intake meeting, we discuss your project in detail to make sure we provide you with the best possible advice on how to set up your project.
+That’s where we can help: during a free consultation, we discuss your project in detail to make sure we provide you with the best possible advice on how to set up your project.

-Click the button below to schedule your intake meeting with one of our specialists.
+Click the button below to schedule your consultation with one of our specialists.

 Step 2: Request a quotation

-Satisfied with the plan you made during the intake meeting?
+Satisfied with the plan you made during the consultation?